← Writing

 }

-The __constructor naming is Soroban’s convention — called atomically at deployment, never again.
-This is cleaner than OpenZeppelin’s initialize() pattern on EVM chains, where forgetting to call it is a real attack vector.
+__constructor is Soroban’s convention — called atomically at deployment, never again.
+It’s cleaner than OpenZeppelin’s initialize() pattern on EVM chains, where forgetting to call it is a real attack vector.

 require_auth() instead of msg.sender